Bibilographische Zitation:

 3.2 Increased capacity for complex and reliable goal-oriented action

-In the case of human individuals, the capacities for positive action are so irregular and vary so much from one person to the next that a truly universal individual ethics can only be realized in practice as an ethics of omission.
-That is to say that only proscribed actions (not to kill, not to steal, not to lie, etc.) can be standardized as obligatory to any extent and regularly sanctioned.
-Prescribed actions (to love your neighbour or honour your father and mother), on the other hand, must be formulated in a much less mandatory manner, because individuals cannot realistically be called to account for lacking the proper capacity to act.
+The action capacities for individuals are so irregular and vary so much from one person to the next, that a truly universal individual ethics can only be realized in practice as an ethics of omission.
+That is to say that only proscriptions (not to kill, not to steal, not to lie, etc.) can be standardized as obligatory to any extent and regularly sanctioned.
+Prescribed actions (to love your neighbour or honour your father and mother), on the other hand, must be formulated in a much less mandatory manner, because many individuals do not possess the requisite capacities for fulfilling such expectations.

 Legally enforceable duties to act, as they are constituted in modern administrative law, have to focus exclusively on fairly easy-to-achieve behaviour (e.g. the fastening of car seatbelts) or they must restrict themselves to a specialized professional group.
-On the other hand, from knowing an organization’s self-selected functional role and its proven survival and performance capacities it can be reasonably assumed that in certain specialized areas it is in a position to carry out highly complex procedures and achieve demanding production targets in a reliable and consistently reproducible way.
-Organizations might be expected, for instance, to take sufficient care in handling dangerous raw materials and technologies, to guarantee consistent durability and safety of their products or to maintain a prescribed level of apprenticeship training.
+On the other hand, from knowing an organization’s self-appointed functional role and proven survival capacities and successes, it is possible to conclude that in certain specialist areas it is in a position to carry out complex procedures and achieve highly demanding production targets in a consistently reproducible way.
+It might be expected, for instance, to take sufficient care in handling dangerous raw materials and technologies, to guarantee consistent durability and safety of its products or to maintain a prescribed level of apprentice training.

-Above all, the largest-organizations (national state bureaucracies, central banks, armies, international organizations, etc.) must come to terms with the fact that they are permanently entrusted with realizing the most important societal goals (preservation of world peace, safeguarding welfare, developing a cure for cancer, and so on) and that they are subjected to constant scrutiny by a public which often tends to articulate an excessive perfectionism and almost hysteric fear of risks and failiure.
+Above all, the largest-organizations (national state bureaucracies, armies, multinational enterprises, etc.) must come to terms with the fact that they are permanently entrusted with realizing the most important societal goals (preservation of world peace, safeguarding welfare, developing a cure for cancer, and so on) and that they are subjected to constant scrutiny by a public which often tends to articulate an excessive perfectionism and almost hysteric fear of risks and failure.

-We are drawn to this conclusion not least by the fact that the most serious hazards and incidences of damage result less and less from those malicious deviant actions (e.g. theft, murder, etc.) that traditional individual ethics so rigorously censures, but rather from neglected duties to exercise due care (which under the same conventional morality receive a milder judgement as “pardonable human weaknesses”) (cf. Wootton 1963).
-Hence the number of human lives destroyed by premeditated murder is slight in comparison to the fatalities attributable to negligence-related accidents at work, to burst dams, avalanches, collapsed mines, etc., and that the corrosive damage caused by inadequate air pollution control is, although less obvious, disproportionately greater than the losses that result from wilful acts of vandalism and arson.
+We are drawn to the conclusion that the most serious hazards and incidences of damage result less and less from those malicious deviant actions (e.g. theft, murder, etc.) that traditional individual ethics so rigorously censures, but rather from neglected duties to exercise due care (Wootton 1963).
+Hence the number of human lives destroyed by premeditated murder is slight in comparison to the fatalities attributable to negligence-related accidents at work, to burst dams, avalanches, collapsed mines, etc., and that the corrosive damage caused by inadequate air pollution control is, although less obvious, disproportionately greater than the losses that result from willful acts of vandalism and arson.

-Thanks to their abilities to upgrade their own skill levels (e.g. by recruiting additional experts or procuring new technologies) it is also much easier for organizations than it is for individuals to make the aims of their conduct, rather than the manner of their conduct, the object of compulsory standards, and to expect them to specify by themselves the optimum procedures for realizing these aims.
+Thanks to their abilities to upgrade their own skill levels (e.g. by recruiting additional experts or procuring new technologies), it is also much easier for organizations than it is for individuals to make the aims of their conduct, rather than the manner of their conduct, the object of compulsory standards, and to specify autonomously the optimum procedures for realizing these aims.
 Thus the state legislator becomes dependent on organizational service providers to the extent that he applies the law no longer in the classical-liberalistic sense as a medium of behavioural control, but rather in the new welfare-state sense as an instrument of calculated “social engineering”.
-Thanks to such capacities for self-control and self-transformation, organizations are also better suited than individuals to being integrated as subunits into even greater social systems and more extensive governance complexes because a higher control center can usually confine itself to addressing them with relatively general expectations of performance (instead of detailed expectations of behaviour) (cf. Ott 1972: 345ff.).

-Accordingly, almost infinitely complex holding and conglomerate structures can be segmented on the basis of “divisional differentiation” because the member companies retain the status of independent “profit centers” and therefore can be controlled with a very modest amount of supervision (cf. Chandler 1962; Williamson 1971; Leontiades 1987: 48ff.).
+Because of their high capacities for self-control and self-transformation, organizations are also better suited than individuals to become integrated as subunits into even greater social systems (Ott 1972: 345ff.).
+Accordingly, almost infinitely complex holding and conglomerate structures can be set up on the basis of “divisional differentiation” because the member companies retain the status of independent “profit centers” and therefore can be controlled with a very modest amount of supervision (cf. Chandler 1962; Williamson 1971; Leontiades 1987: 48ff.).

 Top